Birmingham, Ala., was at the center of the civil rights movement in the 1950s and 1960s.

 Four young girls -- Addie Mae Collins, Carole Robertson and Cynthia Wesley, all 14, and Carol Denise McNair, just 11 -- were killed.
 More than 20 others were injured at the scene.

 There had been many other violent acts during the civil rights struggle.
 Many deaths.
 But few drew so much attention, so much anger from black and white citizens alike as the 16th Street Baptist Church bombing.

 It didn't take long to figure out who was involved.
 There were four main suspects.
 But prosecuting the brutal killer would be a lot more difficult.

 It wasn't until 1977 that one of the four suspects was tried and convicted Robert Chamblis, known as "Dynamite Bob."
 He got life.
 He died in prison in 1985

-A third suspect, Bobby Frank Cherry, was tried the next year, convicted and also received life.
+A third suspect, Bobby Frank Cherry., was tried the next year, convicted and also received life.
 He died in 2004.

 The fourth suspect, Herman Cash, died in 1994 before charges could be brought.

+It's been 60 years since that tragic day in 1963.
 Four innocent young girls savagely murdered in the cause of white supremacy.
 A dark spot on our nation's history.